toliboff/toliboff/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently fulltime Microverse student
+- 🔭 I’m a full-stack developer
 - 🤔 Exploring new technologies and developing software solutions and quick hacks
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning NodeJS and MongoDB
 - 👯 I’m looking to collaborate on interesting projects

 <h3> 🛠 &nbsp;Tech Stack</h3>